deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 The Gaoians were watching it all with plain and obvious bemusement, she noticed.
 There were a lot of them now, all males, and all seriously throwing themselves into the practice of meditation with the vigor of a man helping his child build sandcastles who'd suddenly uncovered a pirate chest.
 They were sipping mulled wine and probably enjoying themselves, though they were keeping out of the way.

 There was so much to take in, none of it guided by any specific tradition, but informed by hundreds.
 People bringing out their presents to put them in little piles under the tree.
-The smells of the town feast being prepared, spices and dancing and an impromptu *a capella* rendition of "Fairytale of New York", Sir Jeremy Sandy in a Santa outfit, the Soldiers versus Civilians tug-o'-war…
+The smells of the town feast being prepared, spices and dancing and an impromptu *a capella* rendition of "Fairytale of New York", Sir Jeremy Sandy in a Santa outfit, the Soldiers versus Civilians tug-o'-war...

 Hayley and Mark sitting in a corner, his arms around her waist from behind, watching their son—Sara's little brother Jack—play with his classmates with strange expressions that were equal parts happiness and sadness.